How to Invest in Databricks in 2025

 Profitability

-While its revenue has grown substantially over the last few years, it's unlikely the company is profitable.
+While its revenue has grown substantially over the last few years, the company was not profitable at the time of its last fundraising round (in December 2024).

-These figures do not guarantee Databricks is unprofitable, but we can reasonably draw that conclusion given that most pre-IPO technology companies with outside funding operate at a short-term loss in order to maximize growth.
+While these figures do not guarantee Databricks is unprofitable, we can reasonably draw that conclusion, especially since most pre-IPO technology companies with outside funding operate at a short-term loss in order to maximize growth.

 Who owns Databricks?